ShaimaBaasher/shopping-cart-bloc-architecture/README.md

 This project is simple shopping cart project using Bloc + clean-architecture + GetIt.

-All you need to do to run the code to just fetch the code.
+All you need to do to run the code is just fetch the code.